zarthwork/htmltables/README.md

 composer req zarthwork/htmltables
 ```

-Please don't forget to include the neccessary typoscripts into the template!
+Don't forget to include the required typoscript into your template!

 ```
  + CType: HtmlTable (htmltables)